-Cold Intolerance: The thyroid acts as a thermostat, maintaining the body’s temperature, and a slowed metabolism (as mentioned above) may result in less heat production and an overall slightly lower body temperature.
+Cold Intolerance: The thyroid acts as a thermostat, maintaining the body’s temperature.
+A slowed metabolism (as mentioned above) may result in less heat production and an overall slightly lower body temperature.
 Another side effect of turning down the metabolic fire is that the person becomes intolerant to cold temperatures.
-Many years ago, physicians used to diagnose hypothyroidism based on a person’s temperature before more advanced and accurate screening tests became available.
+Many years ago, physicians used to diagnose hypothyroidism based on a person’s temperature, before more advanced and accurate screening tests became available.

 Mental Impairment: Hypothyroidism causes a generalized slowing of metabolic processes and can affect cognition.
 While the mechanism is not clearly understood, some patients present with decreased blood flow and oxygen to the brain, and some research has suggested that neural pathways may be affected by thyroid disease as well.
 Symptoms may include impaired attention and concentration, memory loss, slowed perceptual and visuospatial function, and impaired language and executive function (multi-tasking abilities).

 Dry Skin: As I mentioned in a Men’s Health article about thyroid disease, rough, cool, and pale skin are features of an underactive thyroid.
 This is partially due to decreased blood flow and a slower turnover of skin cells.
 People often see a reduction in sweating as the body’s metabolic fat burning is turned off.
 Meanwhile, some develop a yellowish tint to their skin, due to impaired conversion of vitamin A.